LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-seemed-like-a-healer.md

 call me a reckless child,

-time stopped for us
+time stopped for us;

-and lived in Neverland.
+we lived in Neverland.

 &nbsp;